lightscalar/pyro/README.md

 These routes are similar to the default routes you'd get using a RESTFUL, full stack web application framework like [Ruby on Rails](http://guides.rubyonrails.org/routing.html).
-Note that Pyro supports nested routing, but only two levels deep.
+Note that Pyro supports nested routing, but only one level deep.
 That is, if we created a `Comment` data model that was a child of a `BlogPost` via `BlogPost.has_many(Comment)`, you'd be able to access something like `/blog_post/<blog_id>/comments`, but not `/user/<user_id>/blog_post/<blog_id>/comments` because, well, such things are unwieldy and ultimately not very useful.
-So two levels of nesting; that's all you get.
+So one levels of nested routing;
+that's all you get.

 As a concrete example, let's create a `User` instance via our API.
 To do this, we simply `POST` some data to the server running at `http://localhost:5000`.
 We